PA Program Manual

 |UT 1st time Failures||1||1||0||0||1||0||0||1||5||3||12|

-Graduates of the UT PA Program have an average 1st time PANCE pass rate of 98% over the most recent five years.
+Graduates of the UT PA Program have an average 1st time PANCE pass rate of 88% over the most recent five years.
 Please see the five year NCCPA Official Aggregate listed on the PA Program webpage under the major listings.
-All students who have graduated from the University of Toledo have taken the PANCE and ultimately passed successfully - 100% board pass rate for all graduates from the PA Program.
+All students who have graduated from the University of Toledo and have taken the PANCE, ultimately passed successfully - 100% board pass rate for all graduates from the PA Program.

 The cost of attendance for the UT Physician Assistant Program changes slightly from